directus-labs/guest-authoring/next-auth-with-directus/index.md

 The above code:

 - Renders a form to collect the email input from the user.
-- Fires up a request using the directus SDK to the directus backend to reset the user password with an `email` and `reset_url` as request parameters.
+- Fires a request using the Directus SDK to the Directus backend to reset the user password with an `email` and `reset_url` as request parameters.
-- If the request is successful or failed it should display a success or error message on the screen
+- If the request is successful or failed, it should display a success or error message on the screen

 In your `page.tsx`, update its content to: